jhpyle/docassemble/about.md

 **docassemble** is a free, open-source expert system for guided interviews and document assembly.
 It provides a web site that conducts interviews with users.
-Based on the information gathered, the interviews can present users with documents in PDF and RTF format, which users can download or e-mail.
+Based on the information gathered, the interviews can present users with documents in PDF, RTF, or DOCX format, which users can download or e-mail.

 **docassemble** was created by a lawyer/computer programmer for purposes of automating the practice of law, but it is a